Izvestia Academia Of Science USSR

 Thus, the effect of small additions of alkali and alkaline-earth metal oxides on the crystal growth rate from the melt can be manifested not only by lowering the liquidus temperature and decreasing the driving force of crystallization, but also by modifying the structure of the melt and the crystal.
 An increase in the growth rate occurs if the metal ion is capable of modifying the structure of the main phase in such a way that it approximates the structure of the melt.
 If the ion that strongly modifies the structure of the melt does not enter the lattice of the crystal, it sharply slows down the growth rate.

-alkaline earth metal onsides in the decomposition can both increase.
+earth metal onsides in the decomposition can both increase. and

 1. Zchimer E. The velocity of crystallization in soda lime silica glasses.
 J. Soc.
 Glass.
 Technology, 1 929, v.
 13, M. 49, p.
 76.

 2. Kumm KA, Scholze N. Die Kristallisationsgeschwindigkeit von Shlackenschmelzen in System CaO A12O3 SiO2.
 Tonind-Ztg, 19169., v.
 93, v.2 N 9; p.
 332, 10, p.
 360.

 3. Sheludyanov L.N., Dyshlova T. A. About interrelations between the composition, structure, and crystallization ability of the melts of the CaO-Al2O3-Khabarshysy West system, Vol. 35, No. 7, 1976, p.
 11.